zeyad-mansour/zeyad-mansour/README.md

 I'm a high school student who is interested in machine learning among other topics within computer science.

-I have experience in Python, Java, C, HTML, CSS, PHP, and JavaScript.
+I have experience in Python, Java, C++, HTML, CSS, PHP, and JavaScript.

 ### What I'm focusing on 👨‍💻